phao/NA-nonlinear-temperature-enhanced-diffusion-model-DD/README.md

-# NA-nonlinear-diffusion-DD-temperature-enhanced
+# Code repository for "Numerical Analysis of a Nonlinear Temperature Enhanced Diffusion Model for Drug Delivery"

-Code for "Numerical Analysis of a Nonlinear Temperature Enhanced Diffusion Model for Drug Delivery"
+This repository contais the code for "Numerical Analysis of a Nonlinear Temperature Enhanced Diffusion Model for Drug Delivery".

 To run the code in this repository, first you should set up the `prob1_env` conda environment from `environment.yml`: